The Quiet American: Plot

 When Fowler returns to Saigon, he goes to Pyle's office to confront him, but Pyle is out.
 Pyle comes over later for drinks and they talk about his pending marriage to Phuong.
-Later that week, a car bomb is detonated and many innocent civilians are killed.
+Later that week, a bicycle bomb is detonated and many innocent civilians are killed.
 Fowler realizes that Pyle was involved.
 Pyle had allied himself with General Thé, a renegade commander he was grooming to lead the "Third Force" described in Harding's book.
 Pyle thus brings disaster upon innocents, all the while certain he is bringing a third way to Vietnam.
-Fowler is emotionally conflicted about this discovery, but ultimately decides to aid in the assassination of Pyle.
-Though the police suspect that Fowler is involved, they cannot prove anything.
+Fowler is emotionally conflicted about this discovery, but ultimately decides to aid in assassinating Pyle.
+Although the police suspect that Fowler is involved, they cannot prove it.
 Phuong goes back to Fowler as if nothing had ever happened.
 In the last chapter, Fowler receives a telegram from his wife in which she states that she has changed her mind and will begin divorce proceedings.
 The novel ends with Fowler thinking about his first meeting with, and the death of, Pyle.

 Major characters

 Thomas Fowler is a British journalist in his fifties who has been covering the French war in Vietnam for more than two years.
 He has become a very jaded and cynical man.
 He meets Alden Pyle and finds him naïve.
 Throughout the book Fowler is often caught in lies and sometimes there may be speculation that he is lying to himself.
 Fowler's relationship with Vietnamese woman Phuong often intensifies the conflict of the story, especially between Fowler and Pyle.

 Alden Pyle is the "quiet American" of the title.
 A CIA agent working undercover, Pyle is thoughtful, soft-spoken, intellectual, serious, and idealistic.
 He comes from a privileged East Coast background.
 His father is a renowned professor of underwater erosion whose picture has appeared on the cover of Time magazine; his mother is well respected in their community.
 Pyle is a brilliant graduate of Harvard University.
 He has studied theories of government and society, and is particularly devoted to a scholar named York Harding.
 Harding's theory is that neither Communism nor colonialism is the answer in foreign lands like Vietnam, but rather a "Third Force", usually a combination of traditions, works best.
 Pyle has read Harding's numerous books many times and has adopted Harding's thinking as his own.
 Pyle also strives to be a member of this "Third Force".
 US military counter-insurgency expert Edward Lansdale, who was stationed in Vietnam 1953–1957, is sometimes cited as a model for Pyle's character.
 In fact Greene did not meet Lansdale until after completing much of the novel.
-According to Greene, the inspiration for the character of Pyle was Leo Hochstetter, an American serving as public affairs director for the Economic Aid Mission in Indochina who was assumed by the French to “belong to the CIA,” and lectured him on the “long drive back to Saigon on the necessity of finding a ‘third force in Vietnam.’”
+According to Greene, the inspiration for the character of Pyle was Leo Hochstetter, an American serving as public affairs director for the Economic Aid Mission in Indochina who was assumed by the French to "belong to the CIA", and lectured him on the "long drive back to Saigon on the necessity of finding a 'third force in Vietnam.'”